freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/every-function/index.md

+---
+title: Every Function
+---

 # Every Function in ES6
----

 Every function returns true or false if a given array passes the criteria.